Master of Science in Nursing—DNP Path Overview

 See the University Catalog for policy and degree plan information specific to this program.

-Note: At this time, residents of the following states may not enroll in this program: Arkansas, Hawaii, Kansas, Kentucky, Louisiana, New Jersey, New Mexico, New York, North Dakota, Oregon, Tennessee, Utah, Washington, and West Virginia.
+Note: At this time, residents of the following states may not enroll in this program: Arkansas, Hawaii, Louisiana, New Jersey, New York, North Dakota, Oregon, Tennessee, Utah, Washington, and West Virginia.
 In addition, international students are not eligible to enroll in this program.